 4. Take the Plastic To a Recycler

 Recycling ice packs could be too much for a lot of people.
 If that’s the case with you, you can either re-use these ice packs or give them away.
-There are a few online ventures and stores where you can donate or even sell the ice packs if they’re in proper condition.
+There are a few online ventures and stores where you can donate or sell ice packs if they’re in proper condition.